Lastaapps/rangeforce-owasp-hints/README.md

 # OWASP Range force hints

-The hints are provided with no warranty.
-Also don't fire any issues, they will be ignored, just ask your friends.
+The hints are provided with no warranty, they will not be updated (by me) and may top working after some time.
+Also, don't fire any issues, they will be ignored, just ask your classmates.
 I don't have to care anymore.
 Don't forget to star if you found this useful.
-PR may be accepted.
+PR with updates may be accepted (hints only, not complete solutions).

 Before you start do as many other modules.
-These OWASP challenges require previous knowledge of both "hacking" and Unix/Linux.
-This hints also expect that you have at least basic knowledge.
+These OWASP challenges require good previous knowledge of both "hacking" and Unix/Linux.
+This hints also expect that you have at least basic knowledge/experience.

 Good luck and have fun.

 ## 1: Broken Access Control

 ### Path Traversal
 - Go to the website.
 - Locate the page, where files are loaded by their name (look into the URL).